jack17529/alien-invasion/README.md

 1. Make a dockerfile to make the installation robust on all platforms.
 2. Writing high quality tests.

+## Contributing

+Good criticism will be highly appriciated.
+Feel free to report issues or ask questions.

 ## Author

 Shivam Sharma(jack17529)